 If I am on a weight-training day, then I usually do my core and balance after the warm-up.
 I like to start with these because a lot of muscles attach to the core, so, I like to have them working immediately.
 I do balance work because in everyday life there may come a time when I have to stand on a single leg or use my body’s senses when I least expect it.
-I typically do core and balance work 3-4x/week.
+Typically, I do core and balance work 3-4x/week.
 A few of the exercises I do include: planks, single leg balance, ball crunches, single leg squat, cable rotations and single leg deadlifts.

 Reactive/Speed, Agility and Quickness

 This is the part of my personal exercise program where I get to pretend that I am an athlete again!
 I say this because I get to jump, use the speed ladder and run in & out of cones.
 I do this because it reminds me of my athletic days and it provides a great metabolic burn (ability to burn a lot of calories quickly).
-I do these exercises 3-4x/week as well.

 Last but not least, I end my personal exercise program with weight training.
 My weight training generally consists of total body exercises that mimic everyday life or more traditional exercises like push-ups, lunges, squats, pull-ups and shoulder presses that help me get stronger or have more muscle.
 The benefits of weight training are endless, but, to name a few they: prevents osteoporosis, makes the heart stronger, reduces body fat, increase lean muscle tissues, helps you feel better mood wise, etc. I typically weight train at least three days/week.